gonzaloruizdevilla/generator-angularexpress/readme.md

 Based on [generator-angular](https://github.com/yeoman/generator-angular)

+It generates a simple Express server in `server/main.js`

+`grunt server` will watch files inside `server/` and will restart the Express server when a change is detected.

-It generates a simple Express server in `server/main.js` It also add the option to use [Jade](http://jade-lang.com/) to generate html files.
+It also add the option to use [Jade](http://jade-lang.com/) to generate html files.
 Jade files are generated in `app/jade`

 ## Usage